 Administrative Rule Adopted by Council

-The purpose of this administrative rule is to establish minimum standards for establishment and maintenance of the Chart of Accounts.
+The purpose of this administrative rule is to establish minimum standards for engaging Independent Contractors (IC).

 The Accounting Division of the Bureau of Financial Services of the Office of Management and Finance (Accounting Division) will periodically monitor bureaus to assess compliance with the minimum standards of this rule.
 As instances of non-compliance are identified, bureaus will be required to develop and implement a corrective action plan.
 The Accounting Division will provide assistance to bureaus, if requested, to develop this plan.
 The Controller will report all instances of non-compliance annually to the Chief Financial Officer (CFO) and City Council.

 "Independent Contractor (IC)" means an individual, partnership or sole proprietorship engaged to provide services to the City that have met the requirements listed in the section "Criteria for IC Status" below.
 Those requirements are based on IRS rules and State of Oregon statutes regarding independent contractors.
 Payments to independent contractors are made through the accounts payable system, and therefore no tax withholdings or PERS payments are made.
 The City must report the payments made to independent contractors via the 1099 IRS reporting process.